dambergautam/bookmarks/readme.md

 bookmarks in a webpage.

 ## But why?
-Well, I used have bookmark add-on which was awesome and helped to organize my bookmark listing.
+Well, I used to have bookmark add-on which was awesome and helped me to organize my bookmark listing.
 But, after my browser got upgraded to quantum version, it stopped working.
-So, I just thought to create something like my old Firefox extension.
+So, I just thought to create something like my old Firefox extension (which still need lots of work :( ).

 ## Project setup